CITCOM-project/CausalTestingFramework/docs/source/frontends/json_front_end.rst

 #.
 Meta constraint functions
 #.
 Mapping JSON distributions, effects, and estimators to python objects

-Use case specific information is also declared here such as the paths to the relevant files needed for the tests.
+Use-case specific information is also declared here such as the paths to the relevant files needed for the tests.

 causal_tests.json
 *****************
-`examples/poisson/causal_tests.json <https://github.c#om/CITCOM-project/CausalTestingFramework/blob/main/examples/poisson/causal_tests.json>`_ contains python code written by the user to implement scenario specific features is the JSON file that allows for the easy specification of multiple causal tests.
+`examples/poisson/causal_tests.json <https://github.c#om/CITCOM-project/CausalTestingFramework/blob/main/examples/poisson/causal_tests.json>`_ contains Python code written by the user to implement scenario specific features is the JSON file that allows for the easy specification of multiple causal tests.
 Tests can be specified two ways; firstly by specifying a mutation lke in the example tests with the following structure:
 Each test requires: